 If modern materials have already been added, you may still be able to remove them and rehabilitate your exterior.
 Look for original trim and finishings that may be hiding under later remodel jobs.

 The Pittsburgh Historic Preservation Guidelines are a great resource, whether or not your home is officially designated part of a historic district.
 If so, your restoration of original materials may be mandated.
-Check with your local district for guidance before beginning your project.
+Check with your local district for guidance before beginning painting your historic Pittsburgh home.

 L – Labor: Ensure All Preparatory Labor Is Done